 Photo Montage Techniques

 Photomontage techniques have significantly evolved over the past decade with the integration of the computers in the art creation process and the introduction of digital image editing software.
-The paste-ups are now created digitally through various softwares such as Adobe Photoshop, Paint Shop Pro, Corel Photopaint, Pixelmator, Paint.NET or GIMP.
-These programs have made the process much easier and allowed people to push boundaries of the digital image.
-But during the 19th and 20th century, the creation of the photomontage was completely physical and it involved a lot of imagination and much more complicated processes and techniques.
+The paste-ups are now created digitally through various software such as Adobe Photoshop, Paint Shop Pro, Corel Photopaint, Pixelmator, Paint.NET or GIMP.
+These programs have made the process much easier and allowed people to push the boundaries of the digital image.
+But during the 19th and 20th centuries, the creation of the photomontage was completely physical and it involved a lot of imagination and much more complicated processes and techniques.

 The technique that paved the way was Henry Peach Robinson’s combination printing.
 It involves the use of negatives of two or more photographic images to produce a single one.
 This complex method emerged from the desire to transform photography into fine art and produce idealized imagery.
 Due to the limitations of the negative’s light sensitivity and camera technology, it was first proposed by the French photographer Hippolyte Bayard in order to produce a balanced image with a proper exposition of both the subject matter and the background.
 Opening another window for creativity, photographers such as Peach Robinson, Oscar Rejlander and William Frederic Lace Price embraced it to produce original photomontages.
 Since a photo was regarded as the truth, combination printing inspired a lot of controversy in the photographic community of the era as it misrepresented the real world.
 This way of manipulation completely destroyed ‘the truth’ surrounding the medium and completely changed the way people perceived photo-making.